dusk-network/plonk/docs/notes-snark.md

-The inner workings of the SNARK also contain a 'bilinear pairing', which is referring to the fields whcih are used throughout the protocol.
-However, in detail explanations of these are a out of scope for these docs, more information on the role of pairing cryptography has within SNARK construction can be found [here][pairings]
+The inner workings of the SNARK also contain a 'bilinear pairing', which is referring to the fields which are used throughout the protocol.
+However, in detail explanations of these are a out of scope for these docs, more information on the role of pairing cryptography has within SNARK construction can be found [here][pairings].